Social Media App

 • CloudFront: Acts as a global CDN to deliver media assets with low latency.
 Caches guide images and static assets, reducing load on EC2 and ensuring fast delivery regardless of user location.

-Now we have our requirements, we have our stack, we have our environment, now it is time to build!
+We have our requirements, our stack, and our environment – now it’s time to build!

 Implementing strategies with our development:

-In this case the Pike clients are well versed in several industries including banking, travel and sales.
-We also understand that since this product is starting out as a new social media app, the product could very quickly become viral or change direction based on public response.
-This again supports the decision to hostin AWS.
+In the social media app’s case, their clients bring expertise across industries such as banking, travel, and sales.
+We also recognized that, as a new social media platform, the product could quickly go viral or shift direction based on public response.
+This reality reinforced the decision to host in AWS, giving the flexibility and scalability the app might require.

 Gil Austin